ashitaverma07/Random-Password-Generatorr/README.md

-This project would help one to keep password for any platform, by generating random passwords which you can easily copy and paste whereever you need to !
+This project aims to address the common challenge of managing and securing passwords across various online platforms.
+The primary functionality revolves around the generation of random passwords and providing a user-friendly interface for users.

 **Tech Stack**
 <p>